SummaryRead the full fact sheet

 - Resist the urge to scratch, as this will further damage the skin.

-- Use calamine lotion or witch hazel to soothe the itching.
+- Massage calamine lotion or witch hazel into the skin to soothe the itching.
 Your chemist may also supply a suitable product.

-- Lanolin or similar, rubbed into the feet, will help retain body heat.
+- Lanolin or similar, rubbed into the feet, can help retain body heat.

 - Keep your whole body warm.

-- Gentle exercise will improve circulation to your feet.
+- Gentle will improve circulation to your feet.

-Keeping your entire body warm at all times is the key to preventing chilblains.
+Keeping your entire body warm at all times is helpful in preventing chilblains.
 Suggestions include:

 - Avoid long periods of exposure to cold or damp weather.